-Our net income decreased by \$32 million, to a net loss of \$16 million for the three months ended December 31, 2009 as compared to net income of \$16 million for the three months ended December 31, 2008.
-During the three months ended December 31, 2008, we recorded a gain on the sale of our remaining stake in Front Line Management and a gain on a foreign exchange transaction, offset by an impairment of an equity-method investment.
+Our net income decreased by \$32 million, to a net loss of \$16 million for the three months ended December 31, 2009 as compared to net income of \$16 million for the three months ended December 31, 2008, we recorded a gain on the sale of our remaining stake in Front Line Management and a gain on a foreign exchange transaction, offset by an impairment of an equity-method investment.
 The net impact of these transactions was offset by the increase in OIBDA and decrease in income tax expense discussed above.